jrhoun/liferay-learn/docs/dxp/7.2.x/en/user-and-system-management/03-system-management/10-script-examples.md

 }
 ```

-The script above creates a subfolder of [Liferay Home](/docs/7-2/deploy/-/knowledge_base/d/liferay-home) called `scripting` and saves the script output to a file in this folder.
-After running the script above, you can read the generated file without direct access to the file system.
-Here's a second script that demonstrates this:
+This script creates a subfolder in [Liferay Home](https://help.liferay.com/hc/en-us/articles/360028712272-Liferay-Home) called `scripting` and saves the script output to a file in this folder.

+If you don't have direct access to the file system, you can use this code to print the file content to the Script Console:

 ```groovy
 final def SCRIPT_ID = "MYSCRIPT"